 - On-campus services related to financial aid, advising, and support are also available via phone and video conferencing, including academic advising, the library, the Career CenterServices, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, and other programs.

-Additionally, if you want to connect with classmates face-to-face, you have the option of enrolling in classes in person at campuses where the program is offered, including Bakersfield, Burbank, Irvine, La Verne, Ontario, Naval Base Ventura County, and Vandenberg Air Force Base.
+Additionally, if you want to connect with classmates face-to-face, you have the option of enrolling in classes in person at campuses where the program is offered, including Bakersfield, Burbank, Irvine, La Verne, Ontario, Naval Base Ventura County, and Vandenberg Space Force Base.

 All online BS in Organizational Management students are expected to meet La Verne’s 44-unit residency requirement.
 Based on the number of transfer credits and courses taken per semester, the degree can be completed in as few as 18 months.